-When Jesus returns, do you want to be drunk?

-What if the last trumpet blows, and you're found flirting with a woman who's not your wife?

-What if Jesus appeared while you were on the phone stirring up some juicy gossip?
-Brothers and sisters, it's way past time to get serious about living for Jesus!
+When Jesus returns, do you want to be blowing a 2.2 on the breathalyzer?...
+Or when the last trumpet sounds do you want to be found flirting with a woman who's not your wife?...
+Or when Jesus appears do you want to be on the phone stirring up juicy gossip?
+Hey, it's way past time to get serious about living for Jesus!

 "But put on the Lord Jesus Christ, and make no provision for the flesh, to fulfill its lusts."

-We've been talking about this on Sundays, to "put on Jesus" means to develop a new identity - a new mind-set - geared around spiritual pursuits, not sinful lusts.

-Christianity in a nutshell is "make no provision for the flesh" - that is, cast off old habits and sinful desires - and "put on Christ" - live dead to sin and alive to God.
+To "put on Jesus" is to develop a new identity - a new mind-set.
+And we're to "make no provision for the flesh" Have zero tolerance for bad habits and sinful influences.
+This is how you live a life dead to sin and alive to God.

-Let me begin chapter 14 with an old Southern expression of which I'm fond of.
+Let me begin Chapter 14 with an old Southern expression of which I'm fond.
 Here it is, "A bulldog can whip a skunk, but is it really worth the effort?"

-In other words, there are battles not worth fighting!
+In other words, there are some battles not worth fighting!

 And such was the case in the church at Rome.

-Believers in Jesus were embroiled in battles over nonessential, supplemental issues.
+Believers in Jesus were embroiled in conflicts over nonessential, supplemental issues.
 They were minoring on the majors and majoring on the minors.
-They had lost focus of what really counts!
+They had lost focus of what really mattered!

-In Chapter 14 Paul speaks to two types of Christians.
+In Romans 14 Paul speaks to two types of believers.

 The weaker brother is self-righteous and strait laced.
 He works hard at measuring up.
 He believes in Jesus, but takes pride in his discipline and abstinence.
+He's into keeping the rules and following tradition.